Vasilisalook/vasilisalook.github.io/_posts/2023-06-21-my-sixth-module.md

 **Comparing two papers in a Computing field**

-This unit helped me to evaluate existing literature, research design and methodology for the chosen topic.
-I have compared two papers in the field of Computing to assess my proficiency in delivering a critical review of existing literature.
+This unit helped me to better understand research design and methodology for a specific study.
+I have compared two papers in the field of Computing to enhance my proficiency in delivering a critical review of existing literature.
 I put a separate [post](https://vasilisalook.github.io/practice/2023/05/17/comparing-two-papers.html) about it, you are welcome to click and read.

 ## Unit 4.
 Delving into the data collection methods